Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Korea joined the Hague Apostille Convention on July 14, 2007.
 An apostilled document from a Hague member country is accepted at any Korean district office without additional embassy legalization.

 Step 4: Submit at the district office.
 Bring the original document, the authentication (apostille stamp or legalization chain), and the signed Korean translation.
 The marriage registration is free.
+If both partners are foreign nationals, each must present their own CNI, and you can register at the 구청 covering either partner's residence.
 For the full document checklist and how the district office counter works, see the marriage registration guide.

 Certificate of No Impediment: what it is and why Korea requires it

-Korea's Civil Act sets conditions for a valid marriage: both parties must be at least 18 years old, neither can be currently married, and certain family relationships are prohibited.
+Korea's Civil Act sets conditions for a valid marriage: under Article 807, both parties must be at least 18 years old, neither can be currently married (Article 810), and certain family relationships are prohibited.
+Some home-country laws set higher minimums (for example Vietnam requires 20 for men and 18 for women), and the stricter rule applies because the CNI must show you are eligible to marry under your home country's law.
 When one party is a foreign national, the district office has no way to verify their marital status through Korean records.
 The Certificate of No Impediment (혼인성립요건구비증명서) is how your home country's government tells Korea's family registry: this person is eligible to marry.

 Every country issues this document under a different name.
 The most common equivalents: